 At Proudfoot, we have developed the Seven Habits of Highly Effective Managers in our People Transformation programs and over the years have trained more than ten thousand supervisors, team leaders, and managers in the Seven Habits.

-The seven habits that make managers highly effective:
+The 7 habits training that make managers highly effective:

 - Delegation.
 Highly effective managers are good at delegating.
 In particular giving a clear task assignment.
 When they task somebody to do something, they specify what should be done.
 Have you ever walked out of a meeting thinking what it is you have been tasked to do and then had to ask for further clarification?
 Highly effective managers provide context, explain the purpose of the task, and set SMART (Specific, Measurable, Achievable, Relevant and Time bound) expectations, leaving no room for ambiguity.